 You can also download episodes from Netflix or BBC iplayer.
 These may have a limited watch time once you have either downloaded or began to watch them, so save this tip for the day before you go.

-I list a lot more ideas in this specific travel toy post, but here are 5 of my favourite travel toys for toddlers on airplanes:
+I list more ideas in this specific toddler travel toy post, but here are some of my favourite travel toys for toddlers on airplanes:

 If you are flying with older children, these travel games for kids may be useful too!